momotofu/programming-notes/web/http.md

 ### Localhost
 The IPv4 address 127.0.0.1 and the IPv6 address ::1 are special addresses that mean "this computer itself" — for when a client (like your browser) is accessing a server on your own computer.

+### Ports
+HTTP URIs imply a port number of 80
+HTTPS URIs imply a port number of 443
+We say that a server "listens on" a port, such as 80 or 8000.
+"Listening" means that when the server starts up, it tells its operating system that it wants to receive connections from clients on a particular port number.
+When a client (such as a web browser) "connects to" that port and sends a request, the operating system knows to forward that request to the server that's listening on that port.

+### Packets
+Each packet has the IP addresses of the computer that sent it, and the computer that receives it.
+And (with the exception of some low-level packets, such as ping) it also has the port number for the sender and recipient.
+IP addresses distinguish computers; port numbers distinguish programs on those computers.

+## HTTP Requests and Responses
+An exchange between a server and a client

+### Request
+HTTP verbs
+GET

+### Response
+The HTTP response is made up of three parts: the status line, some headers, and a response body.

+Status line: The status line tells the client whether the server understood the request, whether the server has the resource the client asked for, and how to proceed next.
+It also tells the client which dialect of HTTP the server is speaking.

+Status codes from status line i.e. `HTTP/1.0 200 OK`.
+The numbers 200 and 301 here are HTTP status codes.
+There are dozens of different status codes.
+The first digit of the status code indicates the general success of the request.
+As a shorthand, web developers describe all of the codes starting with 2 as "2xx" codes, for instance — the x's mean "any digit".

+1xx — Informational.
+The request is in progress or there's another step to take.
+2xx — Success!
+The request succeeded.
+The server is sending the data the client asked for.
+3xx — Redirection.
+The server is telling the client a different URI it should redirect to.
+The headers will usually contain a Location header with the updated URI.
+Different codes tell the client whether a redirect is permanent or temporary.
+4xx — Client error.
+The server didn't understand the client's request, or can't or won't fill it.
+Different codes tell the client whether it was a bad URI, a permissions problem, or another sort of error.
+5xx — Server error.
+Something went wrong on the server side.

+Headers
+Body